squidfunk/mkdocs-material/docs/setup/setting-up-the-header.md

 :octicons-beaker-24: Experimental ·
 [:octicons-heart-fill-24:{: .tx-heart } Insiders only][3]{: .tx-insiders }

-When _autohiding_ is activated, the header is automatically hidden when the user scrolls past a certain threshold, leaving more space for content.
+When _autohiding_ is enabled, the header is automatically hidden when the user scrolls past a certain threshold, leaving more space for content.
 It can be enabled via `mkdocs.yml` with: